 What identification will I have to show at the test center?

-When you arrive at the test center, you'll be required to show acceptable identification before being admitted to test.
+When you arrive at the test center, you'll be required to show acceptable identification before being admitted to the test, in addition to bringing a printed copy of your admission ticket.
 The ID you present, including any required signatures, must be original, not a photocopy or reproduction.
 Only the following forms of identification are acceptable.
-If it's not on this list, it's not acceptable, and you will not be admitted to test.
+If it's not on this list, it's not acceptable, and you will not be admitted to the test.

-- Your first and last names, which must match the names you used when you registered for the ACT.
+- Your first and last names must match the names you used when you registered for the ACT.

 - Your date of birth.